Kamony/rfa/docs/index.md

 }
 </style>

-**React Form Architect** is an ultimate solution for creating and rendering forms in React.
+**React Form Architect** is a solution for creating and rendering forms in React.
 Its main focus is to provide users with a tool to define, render and share a form in a browser.

 All in a way that can be done by a non-programming being in a plug and play way without an extensive configuration.